keithalewis/fms_option/README.md

 See [normal_variate.h](https://github.com/keithalewis/fmsoption/blob/master/fms_variate_normal.h)
 for the implementation.

-European value and greeks of puts and calls can be value using the `option` class.
+European value and greeks of puts and calls can be calculated using the `option` class.
 ```C++
 normal<> N;
 option o(N);